Pamela Chopra

-Pamela Chopra (née Singh; born 1938) is an Indian playback singer.
-She is the wife of veteran Bollywood film director Yash Chopra and is also a film writer and producer in her own rights.
+Pamela Chopra (née Singh; 29 July 1948 – 20 April 2023) was an Indian playback singer.
+She was the wife of veteran Bollywood film director Yash Chopra, and was also a film writer and producer in her own right.

 Early life

-Chopra was born as Pamela Singh, the daughter of Mohinder Singh, an officer in the Indian Army.
-The eldest of three children, she has two younger brothers.
+Pamela Singh was born in Amritsar, Punjab (India) on 29 July 1948, the daughter of Mohinder Singh, an officer in the Indian Army.
+The eldest of three children, she had two younger brothers.
 Since her father was posted in several remote locations all over India, Chopra was educated at several army schools.
-She is a cousin of the actress Simi Garewal.
+She was a cousin of the actress Simi Garewal.
 Chopra's father Mohinder Singh and Garewal's mother Darshi Garewal were siblings.